top of page

 If you’re ready to do more than just talk—if you’re ready to grow, shift, and heal—I’m here to walk that path with you.
 Let's get to work together.

-You won’t be lying on a couch, reliving your childhood for the next decade.
-Therapy with me is not about staying stuck in the past—it’s about understanding how the past shaped you so you can move forward.
-We’ll work in the here and now, with an eye toward where you want to go.
+Therapy isn’t about being stuck in the past—it’s about understanding how it shaped you so you can move forward.
+Together, we’ll focus on the here and now, with a clear path toward the future you want.

 So many clients come to me after seeing therapists who just listened—politely, quietly—but didn’t actually help.
 Therapy isn’t just about being heard.
 It’s about being understood.
 It’s about receiving honest, compassionate feedback, and walking away with insight and tools that lead to real change.